Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2

 where $H_\mathrm{fluct}$ is the fluctuating component of the field at the muon site perpendicular to its initial polarization, $\nu$ is the fluctuation frequency, and $\gamma_\mathrm{\mu}=851.6$~Mrad/s/T is the muon gyromagnetic factor.
-However, not only the expected $H_\mathrm{LF}^2$ dependence of $\lambda$ is not convincing (Fig.\ref{Hlinear}), but a forced fit will result in an unphysical $H_\mathrm{fluct} \sim 20$~G, while the lowest possible dipolar field value is 200~G which corresponds to a maximal distance of the $\mu^{+}$ to intersite Cu$^{2+}$.
-We therefore propose that the fluctuating field is reduced when the $S=\frac{1}{2}$ interlayer starts to be polarized in the external applied field $H_\mathrm{LF}$.
+However, not only is the expected $H_\mathrm{LF}^2$ dependence of $\lambda$ not convincing (Fig.\ref{Hlinear}), but a forced fit results in an unphysical $H_\mathrm{fluct} \sim 20$~G, while the lowest possible dipolar field value is 200~G which corresponds to a maximal distance of the $\mu^{+}$ to intersite Cu$^{2+}$.
+We therefore propose that the fluctuating field is reduced when the interlayer $S=\frac{1}{2}$ defect starts to be polarized in the external applied field $H_\mathrm{LF}$.
 In a mean field Brillouin approach, the fluctuating moment is $m^\mathrm{fluct} = \mu_B(1-\tanh(g\mu_B S H_\mathrm{LF}/k_B(T+\theta)))$ where $\theta$ is introduced to account for interactions.
-The reduced value of $H_\mathrm{fluct}=m^\mathrm{fluct}H_\mathrm{\mu}/\mu_B$ can be injected in Eq.\ref{eq:two} and leads to \textit{only two} shared fit parameters to account for the $T_1^\mathrm{\mu}(H_\mathrm{LF})$ variation for \textit{all} $x$.
-Although the obtained fits are not perfect, this approach yields reasonable physical parameters $\nu=100\pm 20$~GHz and $\theta=0.7\pm0.2$~K that are consistent with both magnetization measurements and the 1~K $T$-scale where the slowing down occurs.\\ \textit{Power law correlation function $\mathcal{S}(t)=(1/t)^{1-\alpha}$}\\ The corresponding spectral density $\tilde{\mathcal{S}}(\omega)$ yields a power law relation $T_1^\mathrm{\mu} \propto \omega^\mathrm{\alpha}$.
+The reduced value of $H_\mathrm{fluct}=m^\mathrm{fluct}H_\mathrm{\mu}/\mu_B$ can be injected in Eq.\ref{eq:two} and leads to \textit{only two} shared fit parameters to account for the $T_1^\mathrm{\mu}(H_\mathrm{LF})$ variation for \textit{all} $x$ samples.
+Although the obtained fits are not perfect, this approach yields $\nu=100\pm 20$~GHz, a typical frequency of fluctuations in a paramagnetic regime, and $\theta=0.7\pm0.2$~K, consistent with both magnetization measurements and the 1~K $T$-scale where the slowing down occurs.\\ \textit{Power law correlation function $\mathcal{S}(t)=(1/t)^{1-\alpha}$}\\ The corresponding spectral density $\tilde{\mathcal{S}}(\omega)$ yields a power law relation $T_1^\mathrm{\mu} \propto \omega^\mathrm{\alpha}$.
 This more exotic approach is at play ($\alpha = 0.35$) in the spin liquid case of the $S=\frac{1}{2}$ antiferromagnetic chain~\cite{1D_Pratt}, where a spinon continuum of excitations is well established.